 Rocker Jon Bon Jovi has a snazzy 10-room pad at 150 Charles Street in the Meatpacking District of the West Village for which he paid $12.88 million in 2015.
 The front man for the band Bon Jovi, he is also the founder of The Jon Bon Jovi Soul Foundation, which works to combat issues that force families and individuals into economic hardship.

-Very often relegated to sole status of John Lennon’s widow, Yoko Ono is a musician in her own right.
+Very often relegated to a sole status of John Lennon’s widow, Yoko Ono is a musician in her own right.
 She lives in The Dakota on Manhattan’s Upper West Side.
-The musician, multimedia artist, and peace activist, continues her music, art and activist work and is reportedly working on a movie about her life with John Lennon.
+The musician, multimedia artist, and peace activist continues her music, art and activist work and is reportedly working on a movie about her life with John Lennon.

 So, if you’re out having coffee, brunch or taking a stroll, keep your eyes peeled for these famous musicians who live in NYC.
 They might hang out in one of your favorite haunts, or even be your neighbor!